 Scripture Reading and Bible Teaching

-We usually work systematically (chapter by chapter, and verse by verse) through a section of scripture — we are currently working through John’s gospel — drawing out the meaning of the verses, and applying it to our lives, by allowing the words of God to guide us.
+We usually work systematically (chapter by chapter, and verse by verse) through a section of scripture, but we also carry out seasonal or topical series — we are currently working through our Advent and Christmas series “The Long Awaited King”.
+We believe in drawing out the meaning of the verses, and applying it to our lives, by allowing the words of God to guide us.
 This is called “exegetical” preaching.
 However, we also trust God to guide us here and now, and will, from time to time, take diversions from our usual teaching pattern for special events (such as Easter, Christmas, Baptisms, celebrations of new life, etc), or as God guides us, as we address specific topics or situations that are especially pertinent or pressing.

-We display bible readings and sermon notes on screen, and printed bibles are always available — we always encourage you to follow along in your own bible, and makes sure what is being taught is truly what the scriptures say.
+We display Bible readings and sermon notes on screen, provide handouts, and printed bibles are always available — we always encourage you to follow along in your own bible, and makes sure what is being taught is truly what the scriptures say.

 The Ordinances — Baptism and Communion